-Thus, it follows that in cases where the sentence imposed by a court will result in the offender potentially being deported at the expiration of the sentence, the court should impose the sentence in conventional terms, but stipulate the extent or period of mitigation that is accorded for the risk of deportation.
-If the offender is not deported at the end of the prison term, then the mitigated portion of the sentence should be retracted and the full sentence served.
-This would require some coordination between prosecution authorities, corrections and the Department of Immigration, Citizenship and Multicultural Affairs — in a similar manner to the process utilised by police, correction and prosecution authorities in cases of promised assistance to authorities.
+It follows that in cases where the sentence imposed by a court will result in the offender potentially being deported at the expiration of the sentence, the court should impose the sentence in conventional terms, but stipulate the extent or period of mitigation accorded for the risk of deportation.
+If the offender is not deported at the end of the prison term, then the mitigated portion of the sentence should be retracted, and the full sentence served.
+This would require some coordination between prosecution authorities, corrections and the Department of Home Affairs — in a similar manner to the process utilised by police, correction and prosecution authorities in cases of promised assistance to authorities.
 To facilitate this proposed reform, the Minister would need to make a final deportation decision regarding an offender before the expiration of the sentence, and preferably in sufficient time to enable the offender to exhaust any appeal rights.
-Of course, in some cases offenders may stretch out their appeal rights beyond the time in which they are released from prison.
-If they were to win their appeal against a decision not to revoke their visa cancellation, they would then obviously have unfairly benefited from having their sentence mitigated.
-However, this is unlikely to be a common event and hence this approach is still a considerable improvement to the current obscurity associated in this area of law.
+Of course, in some cases, offenders may stretch out their appeal rights beyond the time at which they are released from prison.
+If they were to win their appeal against a decision to cancel their visa, they would then obviously have unfairly benefited from having their sentence mitigated.
+However, this is unlikely to be a common event, and hence this approach is still a considerable improvement to the current obscurity associated with this area of the law.

 The other theoretical alternative to making this area of the law more coherent is to suggest that deportation decisions are made prior to sentencing.
-However, this is not tenable given that often offenders serve long custodial terms and it is not reasonably possible to determine the offender’s personal and familial circumstances, all of which can heavily influence deportation criteria many years before the event.
+However, this is not tenable given that offenders often serve long custodial terms, and it is not reasonably possible to determine the offender’s personal and familial circumstances — all of which can heavily influence deportation criteria — many years before the event.

-The criteria set out above for determining whether the risk of deportation should mitigate sentence (especially if decision regarding whether deportation would cause a hardship) are admittedly to some degree impressionistic.
+The criteria set out above for determining whether the risk of deportation should mitigate sentence (especially for a decision regarding whether deportation would cause hardship) are admittedly, to some degree, impressionistic.
 However, this is not a significant shortcoming of the proposed reform.
-As we have seen, sentencing law is an approximate exercise and the reform framework proposed for determining if the prospect of deportation should mitigate penalty is clearer than the circumstances governing the application of most aggravating and mitigating considerations.
+As we have seen, sentencing law is an approximate exercise, and the reform framework proposed for determining whether the prospect of deportation should mitigate penalty is clearer than the circumstances governing the application of most aggravating and mitigating considerations.
 A few examples suffice to demonstrate this proposition.
-Remorse is a common mitigating factor, but there are no established criteria which can apply with clarity to determine if an offender is genuinely contrite.
-Another mitigating factor is delay in the prosecution or sentencing of an offender, however, the courts have not even articulated even an approximate manner the temporal timeframe that is necessary to invoke this consideration.
+Remorse is a common mitigating factor, but there are no established criteria that can apply with clarity to determine if an offender is genuinely contrite.
+Another mitigating factor is delay in the prosecution or sentencing of an offender; however, courts have not articulated — even in an approximate manner — the timeframe necessary to invoke this consideration.
 In relation to aggravating factors, an example of the nebulous nature of sentencing law is the notion of offence prevalence.
-This operates to increase sentence severity but there are no criteria regarding what prevalence means and how it is to be established.
+This operates to increase sentence severity, but there are no criteria regarding what prevalence means and how it is to be established.
 These examples can be readily multiplied.
-However, these brief examples highlight the imprecise nature of sentencing law and hence support the proposition that the current reform is at least in relative terms adequately clear and instructive — certainly, it is more instructive and transparent than the operation of many other sentencing and mitigating factors.
+However, these brief examples highlight the imprecise nature of sentencing law, and hence support the proposition that the current reform is, at least in relative terms, adequately clear and instructive — certainly, it is more instructive and transparent than the operation of many other sentencing and mitigating factors.

 The Two Stages to the Proposed Reform Can Operate Independently